Little rabbit jokes: Plot

+Example

 Origin

 The little rabbit joke first emerged in East Germany in the early 1970s as a politically subversive joke.
-Little rabbit jokes often caricatured the shortage economy in the “real socialist” German Democratic Republic.
+Little rabbit jokes often caricatured the shortage economy in the "real socialist" German Democratic Republic.
 One of the earliest reports of a little rabbit joke dates back to 1976, when West German visitors of the Festival of Political Songs were told the following joke:

-A rabbit enters a pharmacy and asks, “Do you have carrots?”
-The pharmacist replies, “No.” On the next day, the rabbit returns and asks again, “Do you have carrots?”
-The pharmacist once again replies, “No.” On the third day, a sign at the pharmacy’s door says, “Today no carrots!”
-The rabbit complains to the pharmacist: “So you had carrots after all.”

 In West Germany, little rabbit jokes were hardly ever considered anything more than corny.
 While popular with children, comedians were less enthused.
-While Dutch comedian Rudi Carrell described the jokes as “the stupidest thing that ever existed in Germany,” his German counterparts Otto Waalkes and Dieter Hallervorden described them as "appalling" and representing “a dark chapter of the standards of German humor,” respectively.
+While Dutch comedian Rudi Carrell described the jokes as "the stupidest thing that ever existed in Germany", his German counterparts Otto Waalkes and Dieter Hallervorden described them as "appalling" and representing "a dark chapter of the standards of German humor", respectively.